 The Andean-U.S. Dialogue Forum

-The Carter Center and International IDEA are supporting a dialogue forum between the five Andean countries (Venezuela, Colombia, Ecuador, Peru, and Bolivia) and the United States.
-The Andean-U.S. Dialogue Forum consists of groups of influential citizens from a variety of sectors within each country.
-The Carter Center and International IDEA are uniquely suited for implementing this project with each bringing years of experience in the region to the table.
+The Carter Center and the International Institute for Democracy and Electoral Assistance supported a dialogue forum among the five Andean countries (Venezuela, Colombia, Ecuador, Peru, and Bolivia) and the United States.
+The Andean-U.S. Dialogue Forum consisted of groups of influential citizens from a variety of sectors within each country.
+The Carter Center and International IDEA were uniquely suited for implementing this project with each bringing years of experience in the region to the table.

 Forum participants attend the first dialogue session in Atlanta in February 2010.